PeterVels/ISPF-Tools/README.md

-# ISPF Tools mostly written in Rexx #
+# ISPF Tools written in Rexx #

+This repository is a rather eclectic collection of some Rexx routines I've written because I've either needed them, or just for fun.
+Please feel free to ask me anything about them, and of course copy them for your own purposes.
+If you fix or improve anything here then please collaborate!

+I don't ike writing huge programs, so most of these routines are quite small.
+Some are edit macros, others are a bit more involved, such as
+CPUPCT, PVJCL, ALLOCD, PORTSCAN and PL.

 This is a work-in-progress.
-Please report all errors.
-I'm happy to accept pull requests to improve the code and fix bugs.
+Please report all errors and omissions.
+If you need more documentation please let me know.

+A huge thanks to Lionel Dyck for being such an inspiration.

 ### PVJCL Instructions ###